anthony-mariotti/whendarr/CONTRIBUTING.md

 Bug fixes can go straight to a PR, though an issue helps track the problem.

+## I Want To Contribute

+> ### Legal Notice <!-- omit in toc -->
+>
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.

+### Reporting Bugs

+A good bug report shouldn't leave others needing to chase you up for more information.
+Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
+Please complete the following steps in advance to help us fix any potential bug as fast as possible.

+- Make sure that you are using the latest version.
+- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://docs.whendarr.com).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/anthony-mariotti/whendarr/issues?q=label%3Abug).
+- Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
+- Can you reliably reproduce the issue?
+And can you also reproduce it with older versions?

 ## Pull Requests

 Before submitting: